Portugal's next bailout review could drop the compliments

 Portas and Finance Minister Maria Luis Albuquerque travelled to Frankfurt, Brussels and Washington earlier this month to talk to officials from the 'troika' - the European Commission, European Central Bank and IMF.
 That suggests talks on the next review have already started.

 But the signals from the 'troika' suggest Lisbon may struggle to get any easing of austerity.
-Under the bailout agreement it is supposed to slash around 4 billion euros (3.3 billion pounds) in spending next year.
+Under the bailout agreement it is supposed to slash around 4 billion euros ($5.3 billion) in spending next year.

 Lisbon's challenges are large, if it wants to exit the aid programme as planned in the middle of next year.
 A less stringent, precautionary lifeline to replace the current bailout programme could be discussed this month.